Chiang Wei-kuo: Early life

 As one of two sons of Chiang Kai-shek, Chiang Wei-kuo's name has a particular meaning as intended by his father.
 Wei literally means "parallel (of latitude)" while kuo means "nation"; in his brother's name, Ching literally means "longitude".
 The names are inspired by the references in Chinese classics such as the Guoyu, in which "to draw the longitudes and latitudes of the world" is used as a metaphor for a person with great abilities, especially in managing a country.

-Born in Tokyo when Chiang Kai-shek and the KMT were exiled to Japan by the Beiyang Government, Chiang Wei-kuo was the biological son of Tai Chi-tao and a Japanese woman, Shigematsu Kaneko (重松金子).
+Born in Tokyo when Chiang Kai-shek and the KMT were exiled to Japan by the Beiyang Government, Chiang Wei-kuo was the biological son of Dai Jitao and a Japanese woman, Shigematsu Kaneko (重松金子).
 Chiang Wei-kuo previously discredited any such claims and insisted he was a biological son of Chiang Kai-shek until his later years (1988), when he admitted that he was adopted.

-According to reliable rumors, Tai believed knowledge of his Japanese tryst would destroy his marriage and his career, so he entrusted Wei-kuo to Chiang Kai-shek, after Yamada Juntarō (山田純太郎) brought the infant to Shanghai.
+According to reliable rumors, Dai believed knowledge of his Japanese tryst would destroy his marriage and his career, so he entrusted Wei-kuo to Chiang Kai-shek, after Yamada Juntarō (山田純太郎) brought the infant to Shanghai.
 Yao Yecheng, a concubine of Chiang Kai-shek at the time, raised Wei-kuo as his foster mother.
-The boy called Tai his "Dear Uncle" (親伯).
+The boy called Dai his "Dear Uncle" (親伯).

 Chiang moved to the Chiang ancestral home in Xikou Town of Fenghua in 1920.
 Wei-kuo later studied physics at Soochow University.